Cray-HPE/postgres-operator/README.md

 For a quick first impression follow the instructions of this [tutorial](docs/quickstart.md).
-**NOTE :** postgres-operator now uses values-crd.yaml as values.yaml(by overwriting default values.yaml),
+**NOTE :** postgres-operator now use values.yaml defined from values-crd.yaml in order to use "operatorconfiguration" instead of "ConfigMap" to enable sidecar configuration for "postgres" container.
-to use "operatorconfiguration" instead of "ConfigMap" to enable postgres-exporter as sidecar to "postgres" container.
+Previous values.yaml with "ConfigMap" is now renamed as values-configMap.yaml and there is no change in values-crd.yaml. values-configMap.yaml and values-crd.yaml files are retained as they are part of open source and it will be easy to identify when there is an upgrade.

 ## Documentation